Inter-Services Intelligence: Recruitment and training

 Both civilians and members of the armed forces can join the ISI.
-For civilians, recruitment is advertised and is jointly handled by the Federal Public Services Commission (FPSC) and civilian ISI agents are considered employees of the Ministry of Defence.
-The FPSC conducts various examinations testing the candidate's knowledge of current affairs, English, and various analytical abilities.
+For civilians, recruitment is advertised and handled by both the Federal Public Services Commission (FPSC); they are considered employees of the Ministry of Defence.
+The FPSC conducts examinations that test the candidate's knowledge of current affairs, English, and various analytical abilities.
 Based on the results, the FPSC shortlists the candidates and sends the list to the ISI who conduct the initial background checks.
-Selected candidates are then invited for an interview which is conducted by a joint committee comprising both ISI and FPSC officials.
-The selected persons are then sent to the Defence Services Intelligence Academy (DSIA) for six months of training.
-Later, these officers are transferred to different sections for open source information where they serve for five years.
-After five years of basic service, officers are entrusted with sensitive jobs and declared the core team of ISI.
+Selected candidates are then invited for an interview which is conducted by a joint committee comprising both ISI and FPSC officials, and are then sent to the Defence Services Intelligence Academy (DSIA) for six months of training.
+The candidates are transferred to different sections for open source information where they serve for five years.
+After five years of basic service, officers are entrusted with sensitive jobs and considered part of the core team.